robbiegleeson/gistHub/README.md

 ```

-## What's new version 3.0
+## What's new version 3.0.2
-- New command to view gists and delete from selection
+- Updated view of gists
-- Save and reset configuration settings
+- ES6 - Babel - lint - travis.ci
+- Nothin' much else other than a lot of refactoring!

+## Contributing
+Always welcome new contributors!
+Fork -> create a branch - run the linter (`npm run lint`) and submit a pull request!

 ## Contributors